 Due to the distance from Bangkok to Phuket (around 850km / 530 miles) many visitors will opt to fly.
 It’s a very long journey to take overland.

-Flying is the most obvious and also by far the quickest way to get from Bangkok to Phuket.
+Flying is the most obvious and also by far the quickest way to get to Phuket.
 And due to the popularity of the route, prices are also very reasonable.
-It’s not the cheapest way to get to Phuket but is the best value for money.
+It’s not the cheapest way to travel but is the best value for money.
 Best of all, if you take a morning flight you’ll be at your resort in Phuket in plenty of time to have lunch by the pool.

 There are around 50 daily flights from Bangkok to Phuket International Airport.
 Passengers can choose to fly from either Suvarnabhumi Airport or Don Meuang Airport.
 Flights depart several times an house from around 6am until 11pm.
 Flying time is around 1 hour 20 minutes.
 One way ticket prices are from as low as 600 Baht ($20)